appium/appium-inspector/docs/session-inspector/header.md

 ## Driver-Specific Controls

-Certain header buttons correspond to driver-specific functionality, and are only shown in a session for that driver.
+Certain header items correspond to driver-specific functionality, and are only shown in a session for that driver.

 ### Display Switcher